 Public decency laws in the UAE can be somewhat unclear, but some types of public affection may be considered indecent.
 It's generally best to err on the side of caution and keep public displays of affection to a minimum.

-Men should not be surprised if women do not want to sit close to them.
-Conversely, men will sometimes move away from women, out of respect for them.
+Men should not be surprised if women in the UAE opt to sit away from them.
+Conversely, men in the UAE will sometimes move away from women out of respect for them.

 Further reading